opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 conda activate som
 ```

-6. Move to the repository root directory and install the dependencies with the below command:
+6. At the root of the repository, install the dependencies with the below command:

 ```bash
 pip install -r requirements.txt